 In this first chapter, Peter opens with the fact that God wants to transform us.
 People often get worried about this, wondering what God will do in our lives.
 In what way will God change my life?
 Angela from The Office?
 Flanders from The Simpsons?

 Not at all.
-Instead, God will transform us to becoming a more loving, Christ-like person.
+Instead, God will transform us into a more loving, Christ-like person.
 The picture Peter paints for spiritual growth is a beautiful vision for each and every one of us.

-(1:1) “Simon Peter, a bond-servant and apostle of Jesus Christ…” Jesus transformed Peter from being an arrogant, self-absorbed, denier of Christ.
-But God turned him into a very stable and strong leader.
+(1:1) “Simon Peter, a bond-servant and apostle of Jesus Christ…” God transformed Peter from being an arrogant, self-absorbed, coward into a stable and strong leader.
 As Peter discusses the subject, he stands as a trophy of God’s grace, and writes with real authority.